 What is Open Defecation?

 Open defecation statistics from around the world have shown a statistical relationship between the regions that have the highest percentage of those that do not use toilets or other human waste facilities and low education or poverty.
-The World Bank Statistics suggest that regions with high rates of open defecation experiences tremendous problem in terms of sanitation and proper waste management.

 According to Wikipedia,

 “Open defecation is the human practice of defecating outside—in the open.
 In lieu of toilets, people use fields, bushes, forests, open bodies of water or other open space.
 The practice is common where sanitation infrastructure is not available.
 About 892 million people, or 12 percent of the global population, practice open defecation.”

 - Catastrophic Effects of Open Defecation on Human Health